VeronicaGlez/Disocactus_transcriptome/README.md

 Constains all information about samples. <br>

-- `Diso_code.csv` Is a table with information about the RNA sequentiation.
+- `Diso_code.csv` table with information about the RNA sequentiation.
 The information in the table is the following:

    - **species** column which has the names of the species used in the research that can be *D. speciosus* or *D. eichlamii*.